dashandong/birefringentBPM/README.md

 ## Limitations

 - By using Born approximation, the program is only valid for weak scattering, i.e., the refractive index of the scatterer should be close to the background.
-- Because we split the field into the transmition and scattering field, the modle is non-conservative in energy.
+- Because we split the field into the transmition and scattering field, the model is non-conservative in energy.
 - The program is just a simple implementation of the model in the paper.
 It is not optimized for speed or memory usage.
 - The results may vary by changing the sampling size and the simulation range.